Bajwat

 Bajwat (Punjabi, بجوات) is an area of the Sialkot district (32°62 N and 74°60 E) and Narowal district of Punjab province in Pakistan.
 It comprises 84 villages, with a population of 110,000 according to 2018 Servery.

-Before partition, Bajwat was ruled by Punjabi Khatri (Kshatriyas) zamindars.
+Before partition, Bajwat was ruled by Punjabi Bajwa Jattszamindars.
 The area is a wetland with the presence of Marala Headworks, Manawar Tawi River, Jammu Tawi, and many nullahs, ponds and marshy areas.
 This habitat attracts a large number of waterfowl and other birds, as well as migratory species.
 Marala Headworks, built in 1965–68, is located in Bajwat's south-west corner.
 Two canals, Upper Chenab and the Marala-Ravi link canal, flow from Marala Headworks.
 These canals also provide habitats for the avian fauna of the area.
 The Wildlife Department of Punjab (Pakistan) has declared the area a “game reserve.”
 The area is sub-mountainous and 800 feet above the sea level.
 The soil is loamy and non-calcareous with sandy and clay components predominating.
 Average rainfall is 965 mm.